-This course will present an overview of the complete range of marketing activities and the role of marketing in our economic and social structure.
-Attention will be given to the planning, pricing, distribution, and promotion of goods and services to consumer and industrial markets.
+This course presents an overview of the complete range of marketing activities and the role of marketing in our economic and social structure.
+Topics will include the planning, pricing, distribution, and promotion of goods and services to consumer and industrial markets.
+Emphasis will be placed on targeting marketing activities to the correct customer base.